timea-solid/SolidHelloWorlds/README.md

 # How to deploy the code

 Locally, I make use of LiveServer in Visual Studio Code to run the project.
 Otherwise, the running demo is simply on my Pod, in a HelloWorld folder.
-An example is: [https://timea.solidcommunity.net/HelloWorld/components/](https://timea.solidcommunity.net/HelloWorld/components/).
+An example is: [https://timea.solidcommunity.net/HelloWorld/components/](https://timea.solidcommunity.net/HelloWorld/src/).
 I made sure the HelloWorld folder has public access.

 ## To configure in production

-In the `index.html` where I make use of solid ui components make sure to replace `data-solid_ui_component="https://timea.solidcommunity.net/HelloWorld/components/facetedSearch/appsDisplay.ttl#ExamplesApp"` with the public location of where you deploy the components Turtle file (appsDisplay.ttl) if you use your own.
+In the `index.html` where I call the solid-ui-components make sure to replace `data-solid_ui_component="https://timea.solidcommunity.net/HelloWorld/src/facetedSearchPage/appsDisplay.ttl#ExamplesApp"` with the public location of where you deploy the forms Turtle file (appsDisplay.ttl) if you use your own.

 # Attribution